kexin-zhang/airbnb-vs-hotels/data/README.md

 Data was obtained by merging collected data from TripAdvisor and the AmadeusAPI.

 `hotel_identifiers.csv`: Basic identifying information for the 274 hotels in our dataset.
-List of hotel dictionaries with the following attributes:
 * tripadvisor_name: name displayed on TripAdvisor
 * amadeus_name: name displayed on Amadeus
 * tripadvisor_url: acts as a unique identifier to associate hotels with TripAdvisor information